TDM3bv/tdm3-docs/docs/doctor/README.md

 1. Client sends data to the API endpoint.
 2. Server responds with a 201 Created and a collection of links
 3. Client forwards user to the certificate_webflow link
-4. User authenticates on Doctar app and completes the e-attest form
+4. User authenticates on Doctar app and completes+confirms the transaction form

 You can see this flow in the gif below.
 The user has already authenticated.
 ![Demo](https://github.com/TDM3cvba/bb-clear-smart-fhir/raw/master/bb-clear-smart-fhir-demo.gif)